schultzh/alleghenychristianoutreach/pages/contact.md

 permalink: /contact
 section: contact
 intro_paragraph: |
   Use the forms below to connect with us!
+We would love to hear from you!
 ---

 **Do you have questions for us?
 Would you like to get involved but don't know